 The Government revised the Statutory Scheme significantly in 2018 through the Branded Health Service Medicines (Costs) Regulations 2018 (the "2018 Regulations").
-The 2018 Regulations came into force on 1 April 2018 and were subject to further significant amendments, which took effect on 1 January 2019.
-The re-cast Statutory Scheme includes the following features:
+The 2018 Regulations came into force on 1 April 2018 and were subject to further amendments between 1 January 2019-1 April 2020.
+Currently, the Statutory Scheme includes the following features:

 - Manufacturers or suppliers must pay a percentage of their net sales of branded products to the NHS on a quarterly basis.
-The percentage payable was 7.8% for the 2018 calendar year, 9.9% for 2019 calendar year, and will be 14.7% for 2020 and 20.5% for 2021. - There are also pricing controls, such as: - The maximum price of a product that was on the market on 1 December 2013 is capped to the price at that date, subject to any agreed increases. - Price increases and the price of new presentations require the agreement of the Secretary of State, who must take into account factors including: (i) the clinical need for the product; (ii) the cost of therapeutically equivalent or comparable products (including in other European Economic Area countries); (iv) if the product contains a new active substance; and (v) estimated profits and other financial parameters, etc. - From 1 January 2019, unless the Voluntary Scheme applies, the Statutory Scheme will encompass all biologic medicines supplied to the NHS, including biosimilars.
+The percentage payable is 7.4% for 2020 and will be 10.9% for 2021 and subsequent calendar years.
+The percentages for 2020 onwards are approximately half of those the initial version of the scheme predicted. - There are also pricing controls, such as: - The maximum price of a product that was on the market on 1 December 2013 is capped to the price at that date, subject to any agreed increases. - Price increases and the price of new presentations require the agreement of the Secretary of State, who must take into account factors including: (i) the clinical need for the product; (ii) the cost of therapeutically equivalent or comparable products (including in other European Economic Area countries); (iii) if the product contains a new active substance; and (iv) estimated profits and other financial parameters, etc. - Unless the Voluntary Scheme applies, the Statutory Scheme will encompass all biologic medicines supplied to the NHS, including biosimilars.

 The revisions to the Statutory Scheme bring it more closely in line with the Voluntary Scheme, though there are some differences.
 Arguably, pricing arrangements for products containing new active substances are more straightforward under the Voluntary Scheme than the alternative.
+Importantly, the rebates that the industry must pay back to the Department of Health are broadly aligned and have fallen from initial projections.